placelplacel/ossu-cs-notes/10-systematic-program-design/41-how-to-design-worlds-with-compound-data.md

 ;; Cow -> Image
-;; Produces LCOW if the velocity of the cow is 0 or negative, RCOW otherwise.
+;; Produces the appropriate cow image based on the direction of the velocity.
 ;; !!!
 ;    -- STUB
 (define (choose-image cow) LCOW)